0graph/QLearn/README.md

 :

 #### Issues
-- `QLearnPreprocessing:`
-  - Dosent deal with error values in rasters
 - `QLearnTrainingAlgorithm:`
   - Dosent have an easy interface for selecting a pair of input and targets rasters, just two seperate lists
 - `Multithreading:` multithreading causes issues with training -> find workaround to allow multithreading.
   - could temporarily save numpy arrays to disk instead of using images directly
-- `Class Mappings:` class mappings should be saved in the checkpoint for retraining and for proper remapping when predicting
 - `Retraining:` if retraining is done, certain values need to be updated
   - *class mappings:*
     - for training classification the class mappings may need to be expanded